 About the EAP Program: Attendance Policies

 Things move along very quickly in EAP; before you know it, Midterms and then Finals will be here!
-Therefore, good attendance is a crucial part to succeeding.
+Therefore, good attendance is a crucial part to succeeding in our program.

 What should I do if I am absent?